Santoshkurmi/hls_tts_bypass/README.md

 ## Bug lists
 - Bug1: Download encrypted video metadata file to play and share video in any browser locally without downloading and decrypting the actual video file.

-- Bug2: Download the video file and decrypt it too which is accessible to the android app (*100xdevs*) upto 720p resoultion .
+- Bug2: Download the video file and decrypt it too upto 720p resoultion .
 Currently zip file can be downloaded but not able to decrypt.

 ## Bug1 reproduction:
  To download video metadata html, first we need access to following things